comparison

 What's the difference between a processing markup and a per-transaction fee?

-A processing markup is an extra percentage added on top of the underlying payment processor's (typically Stripe's) standard rate.
-For example, if Stripe charges 2.9% + $0.30 for US online card transactions and a studio software platform adds 0.6% on top, the studio pays 3.5% + $0.30 — the 0.6% is the markup.
-A per-transaction fee is a separate fee charged by the platform on each transaction, independent of the underlying processor.
-Arketa's published 3% transaction fee on top of Stripe's rate is a markup of that style.
-Momence's 2.5% Pro-tier fee is Momence's own processing rate, not a markup.
-The practical operator question is the same — how much does the platform take from each transaction — but the architectural distinction matters for portability when the studio changes platforms.
+A processing markup is an extra percentage a platform adds on top of the underlying payment processor's (typically Stripe's) standard rate.
+A per-transaction fee is a separate fee the platform charges on each transaction, layered on top of whatever the underlying processor takes.
+Arketa's published 3% transaction fee sits on top of Stripe's standard rate.
+Momence's 2.5% Pro-tier figure is a per-booking platform fee that is charged separately from, and on top of, standard card processing (3.9% + $0.30 on US online transactions).
+The practical operator question is the same — how much does the platform take from each transaction, all in — but the architectural distinction matters for portability when the studio changes platforms.

 How much is the Mindbody marketplace commission on a real studio's revenue?